boxcartenant/Bible_Tagger/README.md

     - Make verse references in the DB more explicit so that the tool will accommodate switching between translations with missing verses
 - Notes viewer
 - CLI Scrape command
-- On program load, check if db version mismatch, prepare migration plan, and ask user for confirmation in GUI dialog box.
-If no, exit.
-If yet, do migration and then continue program load
 - Use ffariajr's bible_scraper format
 - Better DB Manager
     - remove db buttons from nav tree